-As part of our GHG reduction efforts, we have switched purchased electricity to 100% renewable in all our 63 manufacturing sites and R&D facilities in Japan, the Americas and Europe by 2022.
+Suntory Group has switched purchased electricity to 100% renewable in all our 63 manufacturing sites and R&D facilities in Japan, the Americas and Europe by 2022.
 In addition, we introduced internal carbon pricing to from 2021 and plan to invest a total of approximately 100 billion yen by 2030 to promote decarbonization.
 The company estimates that these actions together will amount to a reduction of approximately 1 million tons of greenhouse gas (GHG) emissions in its direct operations compared to a business-as-usual projection for 2030.
+In addition, in 2022 Suntory Group signed a basic agreement with Yamanashi Prefecture to realize an environmentally harmonious and sustainable society, with the aim to introduce, by 2025, a 16-megawatt Yamanashi Model Power-to-Gas (P2G) System.
+This will become Japan's largest facility for green hydrogen production, and will be located at the Suntory Minami Alps Hakushu Water Plant and Suntory Hakushu Distillery.
+With this system, Suntory plans to convert the heat energy used at the plants to green hydrogen, as well as study and collaborate with the prefecture regarding the use of green hydrogen in the area.

-For GHG related measures, we are reducing Scope 3 emissions through strengthening recycling of plastic bottles as well as starting project on regenerative agriculture.
+For GHG-related measures, we are reducing Scope 3 emissions through strengthening recycling of plastic bottles as well as starting project on regenerative agriculture.
 We have also approached raw ingredient suppliers to kick start collaborations.

-Reduced the water intensity of production by 28.0% compared to 2015.
+Reduced the water intensity of production by 28% compared to 2015.

-Water resource cultivation activities implemented in 34% of all owned plants globally.
+• Water resource cultivation activities implemented in 41% of all owned plants globally.